Have you ever heard the adage ‘the right tool for the job’? You might be surprised to learn this applies to preparing the perfect cup of tea.

 For casual tea tasting with friends, you will want a teapot that is just large enough to pour a small cup for each person so everyone can enjoy the same brew at the same temperature.
-The great thing about loose leaf tea is that is can be steeped at least two or three times so when you are ready for the next cup, you can add more hot water to the same leaves.
+The great thing about loose-leaf tea is that it can be steeped at least two or three times so that when you are ready for the next cup, you can add more hot water to the same leaves.

 Water temperature is important to the brewing process and can vary depending on the type of tea you are using.
 A green tea should be brewed in water that is 85 Celsius while strong-tasting teas such as oolong is best brewed at 93 Celsius.
 Either way, you will want a teapot that will keep the heat consistent while the tea is steeping.

 Glass teapots are great to watch the tea as its leaves open and the colour dissipates.
 But they don’t retain heat well and can be hot to the touch.

 Pots made of ceramic or porcelain retain heat longer and are easier to handle to the touch.
 With a lighter coloured pot, you can see the colour of the tea and know when it has finished brewing and ready to serve.

 Pots made of clay are the best for retaining heat but are more costly.
 Clay pots should be glazed on the inside to prevent the material from affecting the taste of the tea.
 Although in more advanced tea cultures, unglazed clay pots are preferred for the way they can enhance the flavour of the tea.

 Read also: Bodum vs Viva.

 To infuse or not to infuse